Read this Ebook with 50 icebreakers for your next virtual conference.

 You should definitely send your attendees and panelists a thank you email (and post relevant, engaging content from the event on your social media accounts).
 Go one step further and share how successful the discussion was.

 Use Livestorm to share a replay of the event in your email, or make it available on-demand.
-Use the thank you email as an opportunity to reiterate what the panel discussion was about and how it added value, and to promote any upcoming events.
+Use the thank you email as an opportunity to reiterate what the panel discussion was about and how it added value, and to promote any upcoming presentations or conferences.

 While there isn’t one panel discussion definition or one correct way to moderate it, there is a way to ensure it went well.